unoplatform/uno.check/doc/using-uno-check.md

         dotnet tool update -g uno.check
         ```

-1. Run the tool from the command prompt with the following command:
+1. Run the tool from the command prompt (as administrator) with the following command:

     ```bash
     uno-check